-able but very simple technique to deal with the fact that R-mode is asynchronous.
+in the next chapter.
+But first, let's take a look at a hugely valuable but very simple technique to deal with the fact that \mathcal{R} -mode is asynchronous.

 3.2 Capture Insight 24x7

 \mathcal{R} -mode is unpredictable at best, and you need to be prepared for that.
 Answers and insights pop up independently of your conscious activities, and not always at a convenient time.
 You may well get that million-dollar idea when you are nowhere near your computer (in fact, you're probably much more likely to get that great idea precisely because you are away from the computer, but more on that later).